Frequently Asked Questions

 Our most popular weekly events include a wide variety of social gatherings including card games, as well as fitness and conditioning programs, cooking demonstrations, educational talks and shopping adventures.
 We also coordinate various religious services, from Bible study to devotional services that represent several different religions.
 Sunday Transportation is also provided to places of worship within the community of Strongsville.

 Musical and drama entertainment are always popular events and are well attended by many.
 Planned outings include the Amish Country, Playhouse Square and Progressive Field just to name a few.
+Learn more about GSL Strongsville's social programs and activities.
 [Back to Top]

 What are the age qualifications for becoming a resident?

 Residents must be 55 years or older for assisted living communities.
 [Back to Top]

 Can residents bring their own furniture?

 The suites are unfurnished.
 Residents are encouraged to bring their own furnishings to suit their personal preference.
 When available, the Short-Term Respite suites are fully furnished for your convenience.
 Learn more about our living accommodations.
 [Back to Top]

 Yes, family members are welcome but would have to provide their own transportation and cover the cost of the outing.
 Visit a resident at GSL Strongsville today!
 [Back to Top]